sudhanshuv1/sudhanshuv1/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on some MERN Stack  and Vala projects!
+- 🔭 I’m currently working on some MERN Stack and Python projects!
-- 🌱 I’m currently learning Node.js and Vala.
+- 🌱 I’m interested in Linux kernel development and Python.
 - 👯 I’m looking to collaborate on any project on C/C++, Javascript, Python or Vala.
-- 🤔 I’m looking for help with MERN stack and Vala projects.
 - 😄 Pronouns: He/Him